skol25/f-testavalart/README.md

 ## Tools

+- Figma: Design tool for brainstorming and visualizing the final design.

+- React: Framework used for the development phase.

-- Figma: Utilized for designing and presenting interfaces.
+- Mui (Material-UI): Component library for creating consistent and appealing interfaces.

+- Typescript: Language chosen for enhanced code maintainability.

+- react-redux: State management tool for efficient application state handling.

+- i18next: Facilitates language localization within the app.

 ## Mockup Proposal